TamarIS/prom-ecs-discovery/README.md

 # Prometheus Amazon ECS discovery
 fork of : https://github.com/teralytics/prometheus-ecs-discovery
+form an older version of that repository my plan is to move to aws-go-sdk-v2 and integration the retry functionality along as cluster scrapping by filtering relevant clusters only.

 Prometheus has native Amazon EC2 discovery capabilities, but it does not have the capacity to discover ECS instances that can be scraped